data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 After all required fields are filled, press "Attach" button in the right upper corner of the editing area.

 ![metadata form attach](pictures/metadata_forms/attach_mf.png#zoom#shadow)

+**Permissions Summary**
+1. **Create Metadata Form:** User given the permission from data.all administrators can create metadata forms with the Global visibility and visibility for their teams.
+Owners and Admins of Organizations and Environments can create metadata forms with Environment-Wide and Organization-wide visibility for owned entities.
+2. **Edit and delete Metadata Form:** This actions available only for owners of the metadata form.
+3. **Enforce Metadata Form Usage**:
+* Data.all admins can enforce any form on any level across the platform.
+They have full control over metadata form enforcement.
+* Owners/admins  of a data.all entity can enforce forms for this levels and levels below in the hierarchy.
+For example, an org admin can enforce a form for the org, all teams in that org, all environments in the org, all datasets in those environments, etc.
+* Share approvers and requestors can enforce forms for a specific share they are involved with.
+However, they can only delete enforcement rules they created themselves - they cannot delete rules created by others
+4. **Attach Metadata Form**:
+* Users must have relevant  permissions for target entity (given by entity admin)
+* Users must have access to view the target metadata form (see paragraph "View Metadata Forms")
+* Target entity must be in target metadata form scope (see paragraph "Metadata Forms Levels")
+5. **Delete Attached Metadata Form**:  Users must have relevant  permissions for target entity (given by entity admin)